kgv/rust_book_ru/guessing-game.md

    Compiling guessing_game v0.1.0 (file:///home/you/projects/guessing_game)
 ```

-So, we told Cargo we wanted any version of `rand`, and so it fetched the
+So, we told Cargo we wanted any `0.3.x` version of `rand`, and so it fetched the latest
-latest version at the time this was written, `v0.3.8`.
-But what happens
+version at the time this was written, `v0.3.8`.
+But what happens when next
-when next week, version `v0.4.0` comes out, which changes something with
+week, version `v0.3.9` comes out, with an important bugfix?
+While getting
-`rand`, and it includes a breaking change?
-After all, a `v0.y.z` version
+bugfixes is important, what if `0.3.9` contains a regression that breaks our
-in SemVer can change every release.
+code?

 The answer to this problem is the `Cargo.lock` file you’ll now find in your
 project directory.
 When you build your project for the first time, Cargo